17 Signs Your Bug Bite Is Something Serious

-Summer is most people’s favorite season for a reason: Its days are packed with backyard barbecues, pool parties, and long days at the beach.
-But while the dog days provide sunshine and sangria, they also contain a nuisance found not during the rest of the year: bugs.
-And it’s not just that they’re annoying, either; unfortunately, many of these irritating insects also have the potential to cause serious harm, thanks to their venom and the diseases they carry.
+Summer is many people's favorite season for a reason: Its days are packed with backyard barbecues, pool parties, and long days at the beach.
+But while the dog days provide plenty of sunshine and sangria, they come with a nuisance that's not an issue during the rest of the year: bugs.
+And it's not just that they're annoying, either; unfortunately, many of these irritating insects also have the potential to cause serious harm, thanks to their venom and the diseases they carry.

-So if we can’t avoid bugs altogether, then what is there to be done to prevent a trip to the hospital?
-Well, for starters, memorize the signs we’ve compiled here that a bug bite is doing some serious damage to your body.
-And once you read up on the warning signs to look out for, partake (safely) in one of the 20 Summer Hobbies That Will Change Your Life.
+So if we can't avoid bugs altogether, then what is there to be done to prevent a trip to the hospital?
+For starters, you can memorize the signs we've compiled here that a bug bite is doing some serious damage to your body.
+Read on to find out what to look for, and when to get that bug bite checked out by a medical professional.

 The area around the bite is swelling.

 Though swelling is a common reaction to most bug bites, excessive swelling can be a cause for concern.
-If you notice that the area around your bite is continuing to swell after a few days—or even that the swelling is extending to other parts of the body—then it’s vital that you seek medical attention to identify the type of bite and receive treatment accordingly.
-And for more ways to stay in tip top shape, don’t miss the 20 Warning Signs Your Liver Sends You.
+If you notice that the area around your bite is continuing to swell after a few days—or even that the swelling is extending to other parts of the body—then it's vital that you seek medical attention to identify the type of bite and receive treatment accordingly.
+In particular, a swollen eyelid is cause for concern, says Joseph Alton, MD, author of The Survival Medicine Handbook.

 There is bruising.